 McCoy expands on this in her Vienna to Los Angeles: Two Journeys.
 (See later below).
 One can’t help but wonder if these difficulties shaded her opinion of Neutra in her later work.
 New York Times critic Allan Temko said of Neutra and McCoy in his period review,

 “And what shall one say of Neutra?
 Here, obviously, the editor faced a difficult problem.
 Neutra is one of the most sensitive designers in the world, and very early, when there was little modern architecture anywhere, he produced buildings such as ”Health House” and projects such as bis circular school that belong with the best work of the entire movement.
-Yet he ranks clearly below the great masters with whom he is placed in this series, and it is interesting to note that Esther McCoy, the very competent architectural writer responsible for this essay, has litte to say of their work in the Twenties and Thirties which far overshadowed Neutra’s.
+Yet he ranks clearly below the great masters with whom he is placed in this series, and it is interesting to note that Esther McCoy, the very competent architectural writer responsible for this essay, has little to say of their work in the Twenties and Thirties which far overshadowed Neutra’s.
 Furthermore, as another critic has remarked, Neutra’s “plateau” in recent years has showed signs of becoming a “plain.”
 Yet It remains a lofty plain dotted with handsorne buildings, and it is to this level now, at the very least, that our new architects must aspire with modesty but unshakable confidence.”
 (Temko, A., “Five Men Who Built on a Lofty Plain, New York Times, January 1, 1961).

 McCoy, Esther, “Pierre Koenig,” Zodiac 5, 1960, pp.58-63.